adamcysec/breach-parse/README.md

 # breach-parse.py

 ## Synposis
 The same [breach-parse](https://github.com/hmaverickadams/breach-parse) tool from [hmaverickadams](https://github.com/hmaverickadams) but written in python3.
-Only works on Linux.. sorry Windows users.

 ## Description
 This tool runs about a minute faster than it's bash counterpart and is more accurate when searching.